By Pulkit Sharma

-Parents often have a fantasy on how their child should be.
-Often, these fantasies are influenced by qualities they did not possess, or dreams they could not fulfil.
-Weak parents visualise strong children; those who did not succeed want super achievers, impoverished parents desire wealthy children, parents who admire themselves want a child that replicates them, those who are proud of their heritage want a child that uplifts it even more.
+Parents often have a fantasy of how their child should be.
+Often, these fantasies are influenced by qualities they did not possess or dreams they could not fulfill.
+Weak parents visualize strong children; those who did not succeed want super achievers, impoverished parents desire wealthy children, parents who admire themselves want a child that replicates them, those who are proud of their heritage want a child that uplifts it even more.

-These fantasies influence the way parents bring up their children, and leave a powerful impact on the personality of the child.
+These fantasies influence the way parents to bring up their children and leave a powerful impact on the personality of the child.
 In many cases, the child does, in part, assume the desired form.

 Rather than being guided by our ego, can we envisage a child with higher qualities such as truth, enlightenment, creativity, tranquillity, love, empathy, meaningfulness and honesty?
 This will give the child a headstart in evolving as a divine soul.

-Good behaviour is difficult to inculcate as it involves giving up short-term pleasures and developing self-control.
-If parents want their child to seriously practise it, they must walk their talk.
+Good behavior is difficult to inculcate as it involves giving up short-term pleasures and developing self-control.
+If parents want their child to seriously practice it, they must walk their talk.

 This is important for two reasons.
-Firstly, children usually venerate their parents and will try to copy their behaviour.
-Thus, if a parent already practises the desired behaviour, so will the child.
-Secondly, because they practise it themselves, the child is more likely to be convinced of its merit.
+Firstly, children usually venerate their parents and will try to copy their behavior.
+Thus, if a parent already practices the desired behavior, so will the child.
+Secondly, because they practice it themselves, the child is more likely to be convinced of its merit.

 A father of a teenaged girl told me that he was stressed as he did not have sufficient money to take his daughter to Europe, while all her friends were holidaying abroad.